 General Information

-An agreement between the DAAD (Deutscher Akademischer Austausch Dienst, or German Academic Exchange Service) and Harvard University provides Harvard graduating seniors, current graduate students and recent graduates the opportunity to apply for study or research scholarships in Germany during the 2024-2025 academic year.
+An agreement between the DAAD (Deutscher Akademischer Austausch Dienst, or German Academic Exchange Service) and Harvard University provides Harvard graduating seniors, recent graduates, and doctoral students (Ph.D. and other doctoral degrees) the opportunity to apply for study or research scholarships in Germany during the 2026-2027 academic year.

 Harvard Nomination Process for DAAD Study Scholarship and Research Grant